 Without a plan to accomplish goals in your divorce, you are at a significant disadvantage compared to your spouse.
 It is not as if your divorce will have to be a battle between you and your spouse.
 However, what can happen is that when you lose track of your goals, there is no one there to keep you in line other than your attorney.
 So, just as you need to create plans for yourself within your divorce, it is also necessary to make sure your attorney is aware of those goals.
 If your first goal is to put your child first both during and after the divorce, your attorney can help you create a path and a map to achieve that goal.

 This is what I would like to discuss in today's blog post.
-The difference between those people that accomplish goals in life in those that do not accomplish goals in life is oftentimes very simple.
-We can think about whether or not a particular goal was created with a plan in mind or if that goal was simply pulled out of thin air in contemplated amongst many other goals.
-As I mentioned before, it is easy to lose track of your goals and to lose track of time within a divorce.
-Oftentimes there is a lot going on and a lot happening that can divert your attention from the objectives of your case.
-Rather than risk losing sight of what is most important to you I recommend you engage in serious goal setting and then create a path to accomplish those goals.
+The difference between those who accomplish goals in life and those who do not achieve goals in life is often straightforward.
+We can think about whether or not a particular purpose was created with a plan in mind or if that goal was pulled out of thin air in contemplated amongst many other destinations.
+It is easy to lose track of your goals and time within a divorce, as I mentioned before.
+Often a lot is going on, and a lot is happening that can divert your attention from the objectives of your case.
+Rather than risk losing sight of what is most important to you, I recommend you engage in serious goal setting and create a path to accomplish those goals.

 How can you put your child first during the divorce?

 This is probably the most practical question we can ask about your child in the divorce case.
 You will get ten answers if you ask ten people to put your child first during the divorce.
 The reality of the situation is that there are probably many answers about putting a child first during a divorce.
 The trick in this entire discussion is that you must figure out what putting your child first will benefit your family the most.